Gab0/straintables/README.md

 ## Inside The Pipeline

-### 1) Primer Docking: building Amplicons
+### 1) Primer Docking: fetching Amplicons

 This step is carried on `linkageMapper/primerFinder.py`.

 For each designated loci, the app will try to find the complement and/or the original sequence of both primers on all genomes.
 If both primers are found in a genome, the sequence between those primers is extracted and it proceeds to the next genome.

-If every genome got its amplicon for the current locus, the locus was sucessfull and the script goes to the next one.
+If every genome got its amplicon for the current locus the script saves the sequences, then goes goes to the next.

-If for some reason not every genome is sucessfull with given pair of primers, the script downloads the locus sequence (if the locus name defined by the user matches a gene/locus on the genome annotation) from NCBI and randomizes one primer near the beginning of the gene sequence and other near the end.
+If for some reason not every genome is sucessfull with given pair of primers, the script retrieves the gene sequence from the master genome and fetch random sequences near the beginning and near the gene end, to be used as primers.
+This step only happens if the locus name defined by the user matches a gene name, or locus on the genome annotation.
+Otherwise, the locus is discarded.

-Some available genomes are complement-reversed, and the app will make sure that loci sequences for all genomes are in the same orientation.
+Some available genomes are complement-reversed.
+The script will make sure that loci sequences for every genome are in the same orientation.

 ### 2) Amplicon Sequences Alignment